 An ignition interlock device is one of the numerous possible penalties for a conviction of driving while intoxicated in New Jersey.
-For a conviction of a first offense DWI, the municipal court judge has the discretion to require the installation of an interlock device in your primary vehicle if your BAC reading is less than 0.15% or if there is no Alcotest Machine (breathalyzer) reading.
-If your breath reading shows an alcohol concentration of 0.15% or greater than the penalty because mandatory even for a first time offender.
+For a conviction on a first offense DWI, the municipal court judge is required to order the installation of an interlock device in your primary vehicle for a period of 3 months if your BAC is below 0.10%.
+If your BAC reading is 0.10% to up to 0.15%, then the ignition interlock device is required for 7 to 12 months.
+Finally, if your breath reading shows an alcohol concentration of 0.15% or greater, then the penalty becomes mandatory for a period of 9 to 15 months, even for a first time offender.
 Moreover, a conviction for Refusal to Submit to a Breath Test also requires a mandatory interlock device be installed in your vehicle.
-For first time offenders, the judge may require you to have the interlock device in your car for between 6 – 12 months following your suspension.
-For subsequent convictions of DUI in New Jersey, the ignition interlock device becomes a mandatory penalty that must be imposed at sentencing.
-Moreover, the required period of installation increases to 1 – 3 years following your suspension.
+For first time offenders charged with DWI refusal, the judge may require you to have the interlock device in your car for between 6 – 12 months following your suspension.
+For subsequent convictions for DUI in New Jersey, the ignition interlock device becomes a mandatory penalty that must be imposed at sentencing.
+Moreover, the required period of installation increases to 2 – 4 years following your suspension.
 Ignition interlock devices can be bothersome, expensive and down right embarrassing.
 If you have been charged with drunk driving in New Jersey it is important that you consult with an experienced attorney who can answer your questions regarding various penalties including the ignition interlock device.

 NJ DWI Ignition Interlock Device Law